• City Cat Companion

 The clinic, while homey, is small.
 The waiting area has limited seating with noticeable noise from the printer and a window that looks into the first exam room.The small space allows sensitive front desk conversations to be heard throughout the clinic.

-Drawing from research, I co‑created a customer journey map of the virtual appointment experience, mapping client emotions, thoughts, and pain points at each step.
-This showed that the booking‑to‑check‑in phase was not only the most friction‑heavy part of the journey, but also where trust and first impressions were set.
+Our customer journey map of the virtual appointment experience showing that the booking‑to‑check‑in phase was not only the most friction‑heavy part of the journey, but also where trust and first impressions were set.

 Framing the Experience